bcgov/action-builder-ghcr/README.md

     # Number of packages to keep if cleaning up previous builds
     # Optional, skips if not provided
     keep_versions: 50

+    # Fallback tag, used if no build was generated
+    # Optional, defaults to nothing, which forces a build
+    # Non-matching or malformed tags are rejected, which also forced a build
+    tag_fallback: test

+    # Tags to apply to the image
+    # Optional, defaults to pull request number
+    tags: |
+      pr123
+      demo

+    # Bash array to diff for build triggering
+    # Optional, defaults to nothing, which forces a build
+    triggers: ('frontend/' 'backend/' 'database/')

     ### Usually a bad idea / not recommended